RWS/Testy/README.md

 Release Notes
 -------------

+**Release Notes for Testy 1.8.0-SNAPSHOT**
+-

 **Release Notes for Testy 1.7.17-SNAPSHOT**
 - create XPathBuilder

-**Release Notes for Testy 1.7.16**
-- remove deprecated classes and methods (before update to this version make sure you update to Testy 1.7.15 first to see what classes/methods need to migrate)
-- rename getTableCell(int columnIndex, TableCell... byCells) in getCell(int columnIndex, TableCell... byCells) for table and GridPanel
+- make gets deprecated methods from WebLocatorAbstractBuilder
+- change when use in code deprecated methods
+- add new property weblocator.min.chars.toType=0 in webLocator.properties
+- add resultIdx
 [Detailed Release Notes](./release-notes.md)

 Getting SNAPSHOT versions of the plugin